What is the difference between hippotherapy and therapeutic riding?

 Are there age and weight limits for riders?

 Children must be 2 years or older for our hippotherapy programs, and 4 years or older for our therapeutic/adaptive riding program.
 There is no upper age limit.
-Potential riders are assessed during an interview ride to ensure riding is a beneficial activity for them.
+Potential riders must first have an evaluation by our Occupational Therapist to ensure riding is a beneficial activity for them.
+If riding is not yet recommended, we offer Ground Work lessons and off-horse Occupational and Speech Therapies.

 At this time, our therapy horses cannot accommodate individuals over 175 pounds.